Global Drug Survey 2018

 Regarding alcohol intake, nearly one in 20 Scots have sought emergency care due to acute alcohol poisoning.
 Scotland also leads the list in this category, and England shares 5th place with Russia.

-The UK’s Drug Related A&E admissions are spiralling out of control.
+The UK’s Drug Related A&E Admissions are Increasing.

 In the 2017 survey, it became apparent that more than one in 200 users of MDMA have sought emergency treatment due to an overdose.
 This year, the number is closer to one in 90.
 This could indicate an increase in strength of MDMA, or new users are less knowledgeable and aware of the drug that they are ingesting.

-Are you having trouble stopping with alcohol and drugs, and you want to quit before it is too late?
+Are you having trouble stopping with alcohol and drugs – whether that be cocaine, cannabis or heroin, and you want to quit before it is too late?
 Call Ocean Recovery Centre for more information on Rehab Services, or alternatively – visit our homepage for more information.